ThaiTuKien1012/RealEstateHub/replit.md

 ### API & Data Layer

 **Backend Integration (Oct 2, 2025)**: Fully integrated with Railway-hosted backend API at `https://beecommercewatchstore-production.up.railway.app/api`.
-Features dual-mode operation via `ENABLE_MOCK` toggle in `api.config.ts` - switch between mock data (development) and real API (production).
+All API calls directly connect to live backend with no mock data.
 Axios client configured with JWT authentication interceptors that automatically attach tokens to all requests and handle 401 unauthorized responses.

 **API Modules**:
 - **Auth API**: Login, register, logout with JWT token management